chazzka/clanekcathedral/clanek.md

 Figure X shows the result of an above-defined experiment with the following settings:
 - nu = 0.02
 - kernel = rbf

 The figure shows that the algorithm successfully marked the novelty data.
-Notice that it also shows some of the regular data marked as novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
+Notice that it also shows some of the *regular* data marked as novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
-This phenomenon will be called the false positive findings and will be examined later during evaluation of experiments.
+This phenomenon is called the false positive findings and will be examined later during evaluation of experiments.

 > Figure x (Example 4)